 5) When a lender issues a Notice of Default (NOD), it means that he or she has filed for foreclosure.
 Once a NOD is issued, it means the foreclosure process has begun.
 After the Notice is filed, you still have time to reinstate your financing by paying the lender the payments that are outstanding, and the foreclosure costs and penalties.
 If you do not take this step, your house will be scheduled for a foreclosure sale.

 7) In California, a borrower cannot redeem a property after a non-judicial foreclosure is complete.
-He or she can only do this if the foreclosure was judicial.
+He or she can only do this if the foreclosure is judicial.
 If the foreclosure was judicial, the foreclosed homeowner must pay the taxes and assessments, the amounts the new owners paid for maintenance, upkeep, fire insurance, and repairs, and the amounts that were paid in liens.

 All these charges must be paid in addition to the amount the new owners paid for the home at the foreclosure sale.
-Foreclosed homeowners have up to three months after the foreclosure sale to redeem a house from a judicial foreclosure if the proceeds covered the debt.
+Foreclosed homeowners have up to three months after the foreclosure sale to redeem a house from a judicial foreclosure if the proceeds cover the debt.
 Otherwise, if there was a deficiency, they have one year to redeem their former property.

 8) The difference between what is owed on home financing and how much the lender received at a foreclosure sale is called a deficiency.
 For instance, if you, as the borrower, owed $100,000 on your loan and the lender recovered $50,000 after the foreclosure sale, the deficiency, or what you still owe, is $50,000.
-In California, you usually are protected against paying a deficiency judgment for a non-judicial foreclosure.
+In California, you are usually protected against paying a deficiency judgment for a non-judicial foreclosure.

-9) Declaring bankruptcy will stop foreclosure process.
+9) Declaring bankruptcy will stop the foreclosure process.
 The moment you file for bankruptcy, an automatic stay goes into effect.
 This stay prevents collection activities, including foreclosure.
-By filing Chapter 13 bankruptcy, a borrower can stop foreclosure for a lengthy time period, or even permanently.
+By filing for Chapter 13 bankruptcy, a borrower can stop foreclosure for a lengthy time period or even permanently.
 Chapter 13 enables a property owner six months to create a repayment plan, negotiate a short sale, or check on a loan modification.
 If a workable plan can be implemented, the foreclosure will permanently stop.

 10) California is a title theory state.
 Therefore, the title remains in a trust until payment is made in full for the loan.
-The document that secure this title is known as a deed of trust but may be referenced as a mortgage.
+The document that secures this title is known as a deed of trust but may be referenced as a mortgage.
 With respect to foreclosures, California is considered consumer-friendly.

-1) The legal instruments that make up a California mortgage include the deed of trust, the note, and in commercial transactions, a security contract.
-Sometimes the mortgage is included with the security agreement or the mortgage or the mortgage is filed to show the debt owed and terms of repayment, which are established in the note.
+1) The legal instruments that make up a California mortgage include the deed of trust, the note, and, in commercial transactions, a security contract.
+Sometimes, the mortgage is included with the security agreement, or the mortgage or the mortgage is filed to show the debt owed and terms of repayment, which are established in the note.

 2) The length of time for foreclosure in California normally takes 120 days for a non-judicial foreclosure.
 This process can be pre-empted if the borrower disputes the proceedings in court or files for bankruptcy.